What Is the Issue?

 In contrast to modern secular culture, we uphold the authority of God as our moral standard, as expressed in the person of Jesus and revealed in the Scriptures.
 God created us, and He alone knows how humanity can best thrive.
 His standards provide boundaries to protect us, enable us to live a rich life and reveal God to humanity.
 We believe God calls us to live according to His ways in our treatment of others and in our personal lives—including our sexuality.

 The Antioch Movement stands in agreement with the clear teaching of Scripture, which we hold as the final authority, as well as the nearly unanimous teaching of the Church since the New Testament era1 and the majority of Christians around the world today in affirming the following:

-God ordained marriage is a life-long covenant between one man and one woman.
-Sexual activity is gift to be enjoyed solely within the context of marriage.2
+God-ordained marriage is a lifelong covenant between one man and one woman.
+Sexual activity is a gift to be enjoyed solely within the context of marriage.2

 Regarding the topic of homosexuality, Antioch has consistently upheld a stance of clarity and compassion.
 Clarity that the practice of homosexuality is sinful, and compassion toward those who sin sexually, experience sexual confusion or deal with unwanted sexual desires.

 Unfortunately, many people with a homosexual orientation have been treated horrifically by both the church and society at large.
 We believe any form of hatred, bullying or abuse is sinful and call on Christians to show love and compassion toward each person, including active homosexuals and those questioning their gender identity.